JvandeLocht/nixos/readme.md

-# This is my personal nix config.
+# This is my personal nix config for all my systems.

+## For Desktop systems I prepare the system like this:
 To set up one firstly needs to follow the Instructions of Graham Christensen on [Darling Erasure](https://grahamc.com/blog/erase-your-darlings/)